-- 5 The dramatic drop in the value of the Trust prompted the NDFC to revisit whether 6 additional funding assurances are required from MMWEC, Taunton and Hudson. - 7 When funding assurances were first established in 2002 the Committee did not require MMWEC, Taunton or Hudson to provide assurances.
-The Committee noted that "[t]he security of franchised service territories, with captive native load customers" 10 minimized the risk to the State of New Hampshire.
+- 1 operation.
+(TR. at Page 53) Similarly, Seabrook Station continues to perform better - 2 than the industry averages.
+(Exhibit 1 at 11, Exhibit 1 at Attachments 3 and 4) - 3 (Exhibit 5 at 3, TR. at Pages 51-52) Based on the record, the NDFC holds that the - 4 existing FPLE funding assurances will remain in place until next reviewed by the - 5 NDFC, and finds that the funding assurances are adequate to meet FPLE's obligations, - 6 even in the event of a premature cessation of operation. - 7 The dramatic drop in the value of the Trust prompted the NDFC to revisit - 8 whether additional funding assurances are required from MMWEC, Taunton and - 9 Hudson. - When funding assurances were first established in 2002 the Committee did not require MMWEC, Taunton or Hudson to provide assurances.
+The Committee noted that "[t]he security of franchised service territories, with captive native load customers" minimized the risk to the State of New Hampshire.
 NDFC 2002-2, Final Report and Order at 11.
-Current economic conditions prompted the Committee to re-examine whether these three owners could, by taking any legal steps in the future, avoid their 13 decommissioning obligation, particularly in the event of premature cessation of 14 operation.
-For this reason, the Committee required these owners to support their contention that their decommissioning obligation could not be avoided (Exhibits 13 and 16 14). - In summary, Exhibits 13 and 14, respectively, reflect MMWEC's, Taunton's and Hudson's representation that the Seabrook indebtedness is secured through binding contractual obligations and statutory provisions, and that the obligations of Taunton and Hudson and the municipalities with which MMWEC contracts ("Project Participants") to pay their share of the costs of decommissioning cannot be discharged in bankruptcy. - 22 A municipality can seek bankruptcy protection under Chapter 9 of the U.S. 23 Bankruptcy Code, only if expressly authorized to do so under state law.
-11 U.S.C. § 109
+Current economic conditions prompted the Committee to reexamine whether these three owners could, by taking any legal steps in the future, avoid their - 16 decommissioning obligation, particularly in the event of premature cessation of - operation.
+For this reason, the Committee requires these owners to support their - contention that their decommissioning obligation cannot be avoided.
+See: Exhibits 13 - 19 and 14. - In summary, Exhibits 13 and 14, respectively, reflect MMWEC's, Taunton's - 21 and Hudson's representation that the Seabrook indebtedness is secured through - 22 binding contractual obligations and statutory provisions, and that the obligations of - 23 Taunton and Hudson and the municipalities with whom MMWEC contracts ("Project